All posts

 If your team maintains separate fixture systems for unit tests, integration tests, E2E, and staging — that's four test data generation pipelines for the same schema.
 Small datasets also hide entire categories of bugs that only surface at realistic volumes.
 A single generator that adapts by scope is simpler.

-In a pipeline, your test data generation approach needs to be automated, fast, and isolated — no shared state between parallel runs, no manual steps, no fixtures drifting from the schema.
+In a pipeline, your seeding approach needs to be automated, fast, and isolated — no shared state between parallel runs, no manual steps, no fixtures drifting from the schema.

 # GitHub Actions example